silverHub/readytotinker/src/pages/posts/hows-my-blog-works.md

 title: How's my blog work?
 subtitle: This question really gave me some headache recently.
 But let's start at the beginning.
-draft: true
+draft: false
 date: 2019-12-01T15:18:12.549Z
 thumb_img_path: /images/blog.jpg
 content_img_path: /images/blog.jpg
 template: post
 ---
-**The wonder of Stackbit.** During my recent surfing session I stumbled upon a minimalist little app, called [Stackbit](https://www.stackbit.com/).
+# **The wonder of Stackbit**

+During my recent surfing session I stumbled upon a minimalist little app, called [Stackbit](https://www.stackbit.com/).
 After reading the marketing info I decided to give it a try.
 Stackbit (at the time of writing it is still in Beta but seems stable) promised to create a personal page in no time and absolutely free.

 Who wouldn't try that?